 Netflix Test

 The first streaming test will show you how good these providers are in terms of unblocking Netflix.
-To avoid making the test too long – longer than it needs to be – I’ll focus on the three most popular libraries.
-These include the library from the US, Japan, and Canada.
+To avoid making the test too long – longer than it needs to be – we’ll focus on the three most popular libraries.
+These include the libraries from the US, Japan, and Canada.

-We can’t show you screenshots of the results but ExpressVPN successfully unblocked all three Netflix libraries, while PIA only worked on Netflix Canada.
+We’re in Eastern Europe, and we’ll use ExpressVPN and PIA to try and access these libraries in our country.
+We can’t show you all the screenshots of the results, but ExpressVPN successfully unblocked all three Netflix libraries, while PIA only worked on Netflix Canada.

 This part of our ExpressVPN vs PIA comparison makes it easy to see who is the winner.